skgchn/conways-game-of-life-oop-solid/README.md

 3. Add HTML, header, body tags, etc. in HTMLGameRenderer...currently missing.<br>
 4. Move js and css into separate javascript and css files respectively.<br>
 5. May add GameAdvancer class, to allow variation in game of life rules without violating Open/Close principle.<br>
+6. In HTML UI add ability to specify board type and board initializer apart from the width and height when starting a new game.<br>
-6. Reduce memory footstamp by passing around classnames of renderers, persistors, etc. and instantiating them only when using them<br>
+7. Reduce memory footstamp by passing around classnames of renderers, persistors, etc. and instantiating them only when using them<br>
-7. Use gif images to show deaths and aging in each step.
+8. Use gif images to show deaths and aging in each step.
 Survivors need to have grey hairs and not be jumping around.<br>
-8. Implement a class or a method so as to not access superglobal $_GET directly.<br>
+9. Implement a class or a method so as to not access superglobal $_GET directly.<br>
-9. Unit tests!<br>
+10. Unit tests!<br>